 Bromocriptine (By mouth)

 Treats menstrual problems, growth hormone overproduction, Parkinson disease, and pituitary tumors.
 Also used to stop breast milk production.
-Also used to help control blood sugar levels in patients with type 2 diabetes.
-This medicine is an ergot alkaloid.
+Also used to treat type 2 diabetes.

 When This Medicine Should Not Be Used